SimPaypl/.github/profile/README.md

 *	*Rozpoczniesz sprzedaż na każdej stronie* – dzięki prostej integracji i instalacji z większością języków i platform sprzedażowych.

 Po prostu sprawdź pliki w repozytorium. *W razie pytań i problemów pisz na kontakt@simpay.pl*.

+# SimPay.pl – a simple online payment system for your website

+Are you setting up an online store or other sales business?
+Provide your customers with a *fast and easy-to-use* SimPay payment system.
+Get support for:
+* premium SMS,
+* BLIK,
+* online transfers,
+* Paysafecard,
+* payment cards,
+* Direct Billing system.

+Every thriving business needs a trusted payment provider.
+Integrate your store with SimPay now and *increase the number of purchases on your website*!

+## Plugins for the most popular sales platforms.
+We want all online entrepreneurs to be able to use SimPay.
+That's why we have prepared a *set of plugins for the most popular platforms*:
+* WordPress,
+* WooCommerce,
+* PrestaShop.

+All you have to do is register on our site, download the relevant files and install the plugins on the platform of your choice. * *After just 5 minutes* you will be able to start selling effectively.

+## Simple API integration with most languages.
+Try out SimPay on your site with libraries in most languages, such as:
+* PHP,
+* Java,
+* TypeScript,
+* Python,
+* Kotlin,
+* Go.

+Are you building a website in another language or technology?
+Contact us and we will prepare the right solution for you!

+## Immediate profits
+Whether you're just starting an online shop or running a prosperous business, SimPay will help you spread your wings.

+Bet on a safe payment operator and:
+* Start earning the same day* – Bank transfer commissions are paid out in 24 hours every day.
+* Increase your income* – many customers abandon their purchase because of the complicated payment process.
+With SimPay this problem disappears, so you will noticeably increase the number of completed transactions.
+* You will start selling on any site* – thanks to simple integration and installation with most languages and sales platforms.

+Just check out the files in the repository. *For questions and problems, write to kontakt@simpay.pl*.